aananthcn/Car-OS.Zephyr/README.md

 <br>

-This project is created this way for 3 reasons:
+This project is created this way for following reasons:
- * Zephyr RTOS supports variety of boards and therefore this project can easily support any hardware with little effort.
+ * Zephyr OS supports variety of boards and therefore this project can easily support any hardware with little effort.
+ * And MCALs (on AUTOSAR BSW) will use Zephyr RTOS's standard interfaces.
+So, no business of updating MCALs ($$ savings) across micros, henceforth.
- * People working on this project can focus on new ideas or on AUTOSAR specs than re-doing what Zephyr RTOS team had done it.
+ * People working on this project can focus on new ideas or on AUTOSAR specs than re-doing what Zephyr OS team had done it.
  * [Linux Foundation is making effort to get Safety (SIL3) certification](https://www.zephyrproject.org/update-safety-standard-compliance/).
 So this work could/will be used on Cars one day.